puppetlabs/puppetlabs-firewall/README.markdown

 the catalog to fail with iptables failures, rather than correctly warn you that the features are unusable.

-###Oracle Linux 5
+###Oracle Enterprise Linux

-The `socket` and `owner` parameters are unsupported on Oracle Linux 5, when the "Unbreakable" kernel is used.
-If you switch to the stock Redhat 5 kernel these work.
-In this release it will cause the catalog to fail with iptables failures, rather than correct ly warn you that the features are unusable.
+The `socket` and `owner` parameters are unsupported on Oracle Enterprise Linux when the "Unbreakable" kernel is used.
+These may function correctly when using the stock RedHat kernel instead.
+Declaring either of these parameters on an unsupported system will result in iptable rules failing to apply.

 ###Other